nhsx/skunkworks-parkinsons-detection/README.md

   - data_faker: Fake data generator (including examples)
 - walkthrough: End-to-end demonstration of the CLI
 - ext: External dependencies

+In addition to an example fake dataset and directory structure (Data/fake), a tar file containing this empty directory structure is included in the 'docs' folder for use with real data.
+This defined structure is required and expected by the CLI tools, the example code and the notebook.

 ## NHS AI Lab Skunkworks
 The project is supported by the NHS AI Lab Skunkworks, which exists within the NHS AI Lab at NHSX to support the health and care community to rapidly progress ideas from the conceptual stage to a proof of concept.